tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 A backup system is boring until the main system fails.

-A train arriving on time is not exciting until it does not.
+A train arriving on time is unremarkable until it does not.

-A person showing up consistently is easy to overlook until they are gone.
+A person who shows up consistently is easy to overlook until they are gone.

 Reliability is rarely glamorous.

 But reliability is civilization.

-That sentence sounds too big, but I think it is true.
+That sentence sounds too large, but I think it is true.

 We publicly worship novelty.

 Privately, we depend on stability.

-We celebrate disruption, innovation, reinvention, speed, breakthrough, genius, scale.
+We celebrate disruption, reinvention, breakthroughs, speed, genius, and scale.

 But the systems we trust most are the ones that behave predictably.

-The planes that land safely.
+Planes that land safely.

-The trains that arrive on time.

-The power that stays on.
+Power that stays on.

-The water that runs.
+Water that runs.

-The servers that do not fail.
+Servers that do not fail.

-The people who keep doing their part even when nobody is watching.
+People who keep doing their part even when nobody is watching.

-The people who maintain those systems often look average.
+The people maintaining those systems often look average.

-But without them, nothing works.
+Without them, nothing works.

 There is a strange invisibility to useful work.

-If something functions well enough, people stop noticing it.
+When something functions well enough, people stop noticing it.

-If a system is maintained properly, there is no drama.
+When a system is maintained properly, there is no drama.

-If a person is reliable, they become part of the background.
+When a person is reliable, they become part of the background.

 That can feel unfair.

 Maybe it is unfair.

-But maybe it is also one of the quiet forms of meaning.
+But perhaps it is also one of the quiet forms of meaning.

 Not all meaning comes from applause.

 Some meaning comes from being part of why things keep working.

-I think about this more as I get older.
+I think about that more as I get older.

 Maybe because I am tired of constant reinvention.

-Maybe because I have reinvented myself enough to know that reinvention does not always solve the deeper fear.
+Maybe because I have reinvented myself enough to know that reinvention does not cure the deeper fear.

 You can get into medical school.

 You can drop out.

-You can change country.
+You can change countries.

-You can change major.
+You can change majors.

 You can collect degrees.

-You can move from Vietnam to Singapore.

-You can move from Singapore to Ireland.

-You can come back home again.
+You can return home.

-You can try Korea.
+You can try academia again.

-You can leave again because family suddenly matters more than the path you were trying to build.
+You can leave again because family suddenly matters more than the path you were building.

-And still carry the same question underneath everything.
+And still carry the same question underneath everything:

 What if I am still average?